 Car Club members - some car hire excess insurance policies also cover members of a UK Car Club - that's a club you join and it lets you borrow a car for a few hours at a time, picking it up and dropping it back to parking spaces dotted around major cities.
 If you are a member or plan to be one consider this.

 Multiple lead driver policies - if other members of the family also rent cars these policies can be very useful as other drivers can hire cars in their own name - be aware some policies do not allow multiple hires at the same time though.

-European or Worldwide policy?
-Daily or Annual? - If you are just hiring in the UK you will only need a European policy - an daily policy if you are hiring for less than 15 days over the next 12 months, and annual policy probably working out cheaper if more.
-If you are also hiring a car outside Europe during the year a Worldwide policy will probably be best - although individual circumstances do differ so there is no hard and fast rule here.
+European or worldwide policy?
+Daily or annual? - If you are just hiring in the UK you will only need a European policy - a daily policy if you are hiring for less than 15 days over the next 12 months, and annual policy probably working out cheaper if more.
+If you are also hiring a car outside Europe during the year a worldwide policy will probably be best - although individual circumstances do differ so there is no hard and fast rule here.

-So that is a summary of the main factors we would take intro consideration when choosing a policy - less important if its a standard weeks hire for a holiday in Cornwall, but maybe more important if you are a frequent UK car hirer.
+So that is a summary of the main factors we would take into consideration when choosing a policy - less important if it's a standard week's hire for a holiday in Cornwall, but maybe more important if you are a frequent UK car hirer.

-Still unsure - don't hesitate to call upon the MoneyMaxim team who will be delighted to assist you in your search - we have been helping customers find car hire excess insurance for 10 years now and would be delighted to help you to.
+Still unsure?
+Don't hesitate to call upon the MoneyMaxim team who will be delighted to assist you in your search - we have been helping customers find car hire excess insurance for over 10 years now and would be delighted to help you too.

 This content was last reviewed on 14/11/2023